This post may contain affiliate links. Please read my disclosure for more info.

 Nespresso OriginalLine Caffeine Content

-Nespresso doesn’t list the caffeine content for their capsules on their US website.
-For some reason, though, they do have that information on their Taiwan page, at least for the OriginalLine capsules.
+Nespresso keeps the caffeine details for their capsules a secret on their US site.
+But, interestingly, they spill the beans on their Taiwan website, especially for the OriginalLine capsules.

 - Ristretto — 0.85 ounces